e3modelling/OPEN-PROM/Installation Guide and Tutorials/00_README.md

 52. Rest of world `**RWO**`
 53. Rest of EU27 /ESTONIA, LUXEMBOURG, LITHUANIA, LATVIA/ `**ELL**`

+***Overview of the tutorials***

 A quick overview of the Tutorials contents:

+The first three tutorials are dedicated to installing all the software and libraries necessary for the proper functioning of the model.

  - ***01_Git and VS Code Settings:***